sagecodes/intro-to-sql/README.md

 Pronounced `S` `Q` `L` or `Sequel`.
 Either way is fine!

-SQL stands for Structured Query Language
+SQL stands for Structured Query Language.
+This is the language and syntax we will use to interact with SQL databases.

 When we return and search data from a database we call it Querying.